CtrlK

 Completeness

-Clearly answers both 'what' (define and implement SLIs/SLOs with error budgets and alerting) and 'when' (explicit 'Use when' clause covering reliability targets, SRE practices, and measuring service performance).
+It explicitly answers both what ("Define and implement SLIs/SLOs with error budgets and alerting") and when ("Use when establishing reliability targets, implementing SRE practices, or measuring service performance") with concrete trigger phrases.

 Trigger Term Quality